alikureishy/AI-isolation/README.md

 ###### Offensive-position Score (offensive_score())

-This score is based on whether the current player is positioned to consume one of the opposing player's positions.
-This is an offensive tactic, and might be helpful in the later parts of the game.
-However, in general it might not be a robust metric on its own, and probably needs another heuristic to be utilized alongside it.
+This score is based on whether the current player is positioned to consume one of the opposing player's positions on the pending turn.
+However, if it is the other player's turn, the score outcome is the opposite.
+Therefore, this function favors an offensive tactic which I was hoping could be helpful in the later parts of the game.
+However, in general it might not be a robust heuristic on its own, and likely requires another heuristic to be utilized alongside it.

 ```
     score = winlose_score(game, player)